 - Class and workshop scheduling

-- PayPal, Square, and Stripe integration
+- PayPal, Square, and Stripe integrations

 - Syncing with iCloud, Outlook, Google Calendar and more

-Best Apps and Tools for Salon Owners
+Best Tools and Apps for Salon Owners

 Todoist is like a paper to-do list taken to the next level.
-It will keep you on track with your errands, PTA meetings, grocery lists, you name it.
+It keeps you on track with your errands, PTA meetings, grocery lists – you name it.

-- Recap emails to keep you on track
+- Recap emails

-- Option for using with teams
+- Option for using with large teams

 - Templates for complicated projects

 - App integrations like Google Calendar and Dropbox